markjacksonfishing/katacoda/falco/falco-response-engine/step3.md

+_[Kubeless](https://kubeless.io/)_ is a Kubernetes-native Serverless Framework.
+You can use Kubeless to deploy your functions without worrying about the underlying infrastructure, and trigger them in response to events.

 Deploy Kubeless in Kubernetes
 -----------------------------

-Next let's create a `kubeless` namespace and deploy kubeless.
+Next let's create a `kubeless` namespace and deploy the latest release of kubeless.

 `kubectl create ns kubeless
 export RELEASE=$(curl -s https://api.github.com/repos/kubeless/kubeless/releases/latest | grep tag_name | cut -d '"' -f 4)